open-contracting/standard/standard/docs/en/schema/identifiers.md

 * **Secondary registers** - which record a particular property of an organisation, such as being registered for VAT, or registered as an employer.
 An organisations identifier in such a registry might change without the organisation itself changing in nature.
 For example, in some jurisdictions, an organisation may de-register from VAT, and then re-register, gaining a new number in the process; or different branches of the same legal entity might register for different VAT numbers.

 * **Third-party databases** - which compile a list of organisations, and sometimes their sub-units, on an on-demand basis.
 These databases do not confer any legal status or special properties on the organisations, but may record a mapping between their own identifiers and other primary or secondary register identifiers for the organisation.
 A common examples of a third-party database is the proprietary Dun&Bradstreet number.
-The OCDS organisational identifier scheme will recognise identifiers from third-party databases, but strongly prefers those drawn from non-propietary databases, which allow users to lookup identifier information.
+The OCDS organisational identifier scheme will recognise identifiers from third-party databases, but strongly prefers those drawn from non-proprietary databases, which allow users to lookup identifier information.

 * **Local lists** - Some publishers do not map their data to external identifiers, maintaining instead a local list of suppliers.
 In these cases, the publisher may use their internal identifiers, and should adopt their own **organisation list prefix** starting with X- to use.
 Where possible, the publisher should also provide their local list on the web, with as much additional data about each supplier as possible, in order to maximise the chance of data users matching their local list to some more authoritative register.